Ordinarily available provision (schools)

 • Have insecure attachment, including but not limited to children who are looked after (CLA), children in need (CIN), children under child protection and children with parents in the armed forces.

-• Have social communication difficulty including ASC.
+• Have social communication difficulty including autism spectrum conditions (ASC).

 • Suffered trauma, loss, or bereavement.